taikiy/kernel/doc/protected_mode_development_2.md

 - Before entering Protected Mode, we define GDT that defines the memory segments - `CODE_SEG` and `DATA_SEG`.
 - In `boot.asm`, we load our kernel code from the disk and place it at address `CODE_SEG:0x100000`.
 - Kernel code is written in `kernel.asm` which is assembled into an ELF file (Makefile `kernel.asm.o`).
 All other kernel code (not written yet at this point, but in the future) will be linked to output `kernelfull.o` and compiled into `kernel.bin`.
-- The C compiler aligns stack frames, data, etc., by a multiple of 4 bytes, because memory access of 32-bit processors are a lot faster when done aligned.
+- The C compiler aligns stack frames, data, etc., by a multiple of 4 bytes, because memory access of 32-bit processors is a lot faster when aligned.
 If the content of an object file is misaligned, it may cause unexpected errors.
 But our `kernel.asm` is not a C program, thus not aligned by default.
 - To properly align the kernelfull.o, we do:
   - Add the padding instruction at the end of `kernel.asm` so that it becomes 1-sector (512 bytes) long.
     - Note that aligning `boot.asm` to 512 bytes is unrelated to the memory alignment issue we talk about here.
-The bootloader must have the boot signature 0x55AA at 511 and 512 byte.
+The bootloader must have the boot signature 0x55AA at 511 and 512 bytes.
   - Make sure that `kernel.asm.o` is the first file to be linked.
 That ensures `kernel.asm.o` is located in the `.text` section ([`linker.ld`](../src/linker.ld)) when linked, and always starts at 0x100000. `kernel.asm.o` is 512 bytes long, so any other C object files linked after that are automatically aligned.
   - In other kernel assembly files, specify `.asm` section so that they are linked at the end of the object file.
 If the assembled code is not a multiple of 4 bytes, that's okay because those files are at the end.